Unpacking Netlify:

 Role-Based Redirects is an incredibly useful pro-feature available with the Business plan.
 It enables adding role-based permissions to your pages in your redirects file.
 This way, you can ensure that only the correct users are able to access sensitive information.

-Netlify vs other Jamstack platforms
+Netlify vs other platforms of composable web

 Netlify is definitely a great option for hosting a static site.
 But why is it better than Vercel, Cloudflare Pages, or GitHub Pages?
 Here’s a quick summary.